VidhiBhatt01/VidhiBhatt01/README.md

 <p>

 </p>
-<p><b>I am VIDHI BHATT , a Freshman pursuing Bachelors in Computer science and engineering (Specializing in AI and ML).I am a quick learner who loves to connect with people , learn new things , take up interesting challenges and solve problems inorder to make life easier and make this world a better place!</p>
+<p><b>I am VIDHI BHATT , a Freshman pursuing Bachelors in Computer science and engineering (Specializing in AI and ML).I am a quick learner who loves to connect with people , learn new things , take up interesting challenges and solve problems inorder to make life easier and make this world a better place to live!</p>
 </b>